HungryTurtleCode/htc_website/_posts/2015-12-27-jquery-keyboard-events.md

 ## What Has This Got To Do With CSS?

-Well, the easiest way to move elements back and forth off the screen is <span class="lang:css decode:true crayon-inline">position: absolute;</span>and then programmatically change the position rules (top, bottom, left right).
+Well, the easiest way to move elements back and forth off the screen is {% ihighlight css %}{% raw %}position: absolute;{% endraw %}{% endihighlight %}and then programmatically change the position rules (top, bottom, left right).

 Easy!
 Right?
 We can simply reference the &#8220;vidcont&#8221; class, which references the respective containers for the two videos.

-{% highlight css linenos %}
+{% highlight css %}
 .vidcont{
   position: absolute;
 }
 {% endhighlight %}

 Unfortunately, as some of you may know, when you position an element absolutely the default frame of reference to position it to becomes the entire window.
+So if we were to set
+{% ihighlight css %}{% raw %}
+top: 0; left: 0;
+{% endraw %}{% endihighlight %}
-So if we were to set <span class="lang:default decode:true crayon-inline ">top: 0; left: 0;</span>  we would put the videos in the very top left of the window.
+we would put the videos in the very top left of the window.

 This isn&#8217;t what we want.
 Instead, we want it to be positioned relative to our overall container (which has the convenient class of &#8220;container&#8221;).